Beauty concerns

 To achieve a long-lasting, even tan, remember to exfoliate your skin regularly during your holiday - both face and body.
 The best after sun care comes from applying a repair product to keep skin hydrated and compensate for the possible negative effects of sunlight.

-Here are the essential key ingredients that help prolong your tan while moisturizing your skin.
+Here are the essential active ingredients that help prolong your tan while moisturising your skin.
 You'll find them in the routine below:

 • RAPESEED OIL: softens and comforts.